digidotcom/cc_ansic/kits/kinetis/mqx/samples/basic_rci/ReadMe.txt

   the cloud.
 You can see the console output on the terminal window for the device status.

-  To verify that the text file has been uploaded to iDigi successfully, follow these steps:
+  To verify that that the Remote configuration support is working properly, follow these steps:
     1) Open your web browser and navigate to your Device Cloud by Etherios page (login.etherios.com or login.etherios.co.uk) and log in with your username and password.

-    2) Once there, go to the 'Data Services' section from the top menu.
+    2) Once there, go to the 'Device Manager' section.

-    3) Open the storage folder corresponding with your Device ID.
+    3) Select 'Devices' to display the list of devices in your Device Cloud inventory.

-       NOTE: Use the table in ''Device Manager > Devices' section to find out the Device ID of your board.
+    4) Double-click on your device to access its settings remotely.

-    4) You should be able to see a file called 'test.txt' under 'test/'.
-Open it and verify it contains the text you sent with the application.
+    5) Open the 'System' group and try to change the 'Location' setting.
+Then click 'Save' to save this setting remotely.

   Tested On
   ---------